Auto-Mech/mechdriver/docs/rst/install/execution.rst

 As a Python code, individual modules and functions can be imported for use in other codes; however, this may not be the best use of this code.
 Most functionality of interest to import will likely exist in the lower-level libraries of the AutoMech suite.

-.. button: Lets backtrack: install
+.. button:: Lets backtrack: install
    :class: btn-large-square fa fa-history btn-hover-red
    :link: :ref:`install`

-.. button: Up next: execution
+.. button:: Up next: execution
    :class: btn-large-square fa fa-graduation-hat btn-hover-green
    :link: :ref:`execution`

-.. button: Return to manual
+.. button:: Return to manual
    :class: btn-large-square fa fa-home btn-hover-blue
    :link: :ref:`../manual`